prasad15/terminal-env/README.md

 # terminal-env

-A collection of dot files taken from various git repositories and modified as needed.
+A collection of dot files for shell, vim, and bash snippets etc.
+Some parts are inspired and taken from various git repositories and modified as needed.